dhappy/TRWBL/v12/TRWBL/software/Constant Couriering.md

 * The couriers will be delivering sold goods, transporting goods between storage houses, ferrying people, and serving as an ad hoc security service.
 * As security service, the pair in a car serve as camerapeople to capture the activities of whoever contracted them.

 An important aspect of the couriering system is the software that is managing the activities of the drivers and storekeeps.
-There are at least two systems at play: [the dashcam](Vár.md) & the coordinator.
+There are at least two systems at play: [[Vár|the dashcam]] & the coordinator.

 The dashcam software is recording *(potentially livestreaming)* their progress & directing their driving.